koutlaw/koutlaw/CV.md

 ## High Level

 + Designer and contemplative with an unhealthy book addiction @ Subatomik based in Nyack NY.
-+ Subatomik is an early-stage decentralized commerce project combining physical book retail with Bitcoin treasury management and analog resistance to platform monopolies.
++ Subatomik is an early-stage decentralized commerce project combining physical book retail with analog resistance to platform monopolies.
 + Monastic at the Community of the Incarnation, Garden City, NY.